acrawford73/urlshortener/deploy/installation.md

 chown django:django /home/django/.ssh/authorized_keys
 ```

 3. Configure the SSHD service to only accept logins from the 'django' user.

 ```
 vi /etc/ssh/sshd_config
 ```

-4. Add the following:
+4. Allow logins for the 'django' user.

 ```
 AllowUsers django
 ```

-5. Disable 'root' user logins.
+5. Disable logins for the 'root' user.

 ```
 PermitRootLogin no